mackenziekbrooks/dci102-f18-humanities-data/Unit 1/unit1_methodology.md

 * What is useful about this tool and type of analysis?
 * Are the visualizations meaningful?
 Easy to decipher?
 Why or why not?
 * Compare and contrast tools.
+* Does this tool expose problems with your data?

 ### Wordle
 Word clouds are a simple way to get started.
 Copy and paste text from the RTP into [Wordle](http://www.wordle.net/).